vitaliiU/manual/js.md

 ### Variables_Var:

-#available inside the function (in which it is declared) and in nested functions:
+available inside the function (in which it is declared) and in nested functions:</br>
-#var return "undefined" if it call till get value or declaration:
+var return "undefined" if it call till get value or declaration:

 ```jsx
 var declaration;